Iran’s death row victims from barista to karate champ as brutal executions continue

 “He was tortured.
 He was hung upside down.
 He has been forced to confess things he has not done, for example burning the Koran.
 He has not done that, but even if he would have – this is not a crime to be executed for.
 It is absolutely arbitrary.”

-Barber Mohammad Ghobadlou, 22, sentenced to death
+Mohammad Ghobadlou, 22, sentenced to death

-Amnesty has said barber Mohammad Ghobadlou is at grave risk of execution after the Supreme Court upheld his conviction and death sentence on 2 January.
+Amnesty has said Mohammad Ghobadlou is at grave risk of execution after the Supreme Court upheld his conviction and death sentence on 2 January.

-Psychiatrists had written an open letter to the judiciary in Iran calling for a closer examination of the 22 -year-old’s mental health.
+Psychiatrists had written an open letter to the judiciary in Iran calling for a closer examination of the 22-year-old’s mental health.

 He was sentenced to death for “spreading corruption on earth” after a “sham” trial before a Revolutionary Court in Tehran, the charity said.